 Why?
 Because the strategy had helped me create daily, weekly and monthly habits, so I was able to outsource and automate a lot of things – leaving the free head space for engaging and community building.

-People make social media sound easy, but it’s not.
+People make creating a social media plan sound easy, but it’s not.

 Especially if you’re trying to use it in business, and need to get a return on your effort.